Happening-Community/requests-and-offers/documentation/zomes/administration.md

 Retrieves the latest status record associated with a given original action hash.

-This function follows the chain of updates to find the most recent status record.
+This function follows the chain of updates using the `StatusUpdates` link to find the most recent status record.

 Returns an error if:
 - Unable to find links